openethereum/openethereum.github.io/Labelling.md

 Labels are split into 4 groups.

 - 'A' group is used for code-review status and are applicable only to Pull Requests.
-- 'F' group is used to encode the type (and accordingly severity) of issues; they are applicable only within the Issue Tracker.
+- 'F' group is used to encode the type (and accordingly the severity) of issues; they are applicable only within the Issue Tracker.
 - 'P' group is to denote priority.
 They are generally relevant only to issues, though may in principle be used on pull-requests.
 - 'Z' group are reasons for why something is a non-issue.
 They are applicable only within the Issue Tracker.